 How to Find a Topic

-Selecting a topic is one of the most important and sometimes the most difficult part of the research process.
-A research topic should:
+Finding a topic is the most important but sometimes the hardest part of the research process.
+These easy tips should help.

-- The psychological effects of computer use for primary school children in Lake County, FL--too narrow (you won't find many resources).
+- Narrow -- The psychological effects of computer use for primary school children in Lake County, FL (you'll find too little information)

-- Is Internet addiction a serious psychological problem?--good choice!
+- Just Right -- Is Internet addiction a serious psychological problem?

 - Contemporary World Issues